-SIL was founded by a handful of disabled people in 1996 and it continues to be led by disabled people today, with the majority of the Board of Trustees either being a service user or a family carer, and it is this user-led approach that drives the organisation and influences the decisions that are made.
+SIL was founded by a handful of disabled people in 1996 and it continues to be led by disabled people today.
+The majority of the Board of Trustees are either service users or family carers.
+This user led approach drives the organisation and influences the decisions that are made.

 SIL’s dedicated staff and trustees are committed to finding the best way to support our service users and we strive to overcome the challenges which face all organisations currently working within social care.

-I hope that you find the information within these pages informative, but naturally should you have any questions about our services, or would like to talk to someone about how SIL may be able to support you or a loved one, then please do not hesitate to contact us.
+I hope that you find the information within these pages informative.
+Should you have any questions about our services, or would like to talk to someone about how SIL may be able to help to support you or a loved one, please do no hesitate to contact us.